MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-shared-computer-activation.md

 Here's what happens after Microsoft 365 Apps is installed on a computer that has shared computer activation enabled.

-1. A user logs on to the computer with her account.
+1. A user logs on to the computer with their account.

 2. The user starts an Office program, such as Word.